TechCareCap/BangleApps/README.md

 and in that you can call `Puck.write` and `Puck.eval` to get the data you require from Bangle.js.

-See [apps/gpsrec/interface.html](the GPS Recorder) for a full example.
+See [the GPS Recorder](apps/gpsrec/interface.html) for a full example.

 ### Adding configuration to the "Settings" menu